Aegisub/aegisite/source/docs/3.1/Visual_Typesetting.html.md

 As with the drag tool, multiple control points can be selected at one by ctrl-clicking on the anchors to be added or removed from the selection.
 By default all control points are selected; to deselect them all click on a blank spot when in Drag mode.
+Multiple control points can be selected at once by clicking and dragging in move mode to perform a box selection.